codewithkaranjeswani/flipex/README.md

 # Todo
 1. Better methodology for attribute prediction.
-2. Write modular code, with I/O (logging) features in files and do live loss.
+2. Split train/val with same class distribution as in total data
+3. Log Loss and Accuracy in train.py and test.py
+4. Log all test predictions in test.py